Why You Need to Get Enough Sleep for a Healthy Heart

 Dr. Gillinov explains that people who sleep less than six hours per night tend to have the cardiovascular risks of higher blood pressure, higher blood sugar (which can lead to diabetes), greater inflammation, and more obesity than those who sleep longer.

 A recent study shows that inadequate sleep is associated with increased calcium buildup in the heart’s arteries.
 This calcium is a component of plaques that cause heart attacks.
-In the study, just one hour less sleep each night increased the risk of arterial calcification by 33 percent.
+In the study, just one hour less sleep each night increased the risk of arterial calcification by 33%.
 And people who slept less than six hours per night had the greatest risk of developing changes in the arteries of the heart.

 Short sleep also reduces the production of hormones that suppress appetite, and this may contribute to weight gain.
 These associations may explain the increased burden of cardiovascular disease in short sleepers.
 In a recent study from Columbia University, sleep-deprived subjects consumed an average of 300 additional calories compared to those who enjoyed a full night’s sleep: ice cream was the preferred food among those who were tired.